Josias-Ounsinli/End-to-End-Web3-dApps-certificate-generation/README.md

 ## Application in the current project
 This project will build a [decentralized application](https://developer.algorand.org/docs/get-started/dapps/) based on the technology described above.
 It will integrate the use of the wallet that will help to sign in a secure way a transaction.
 The certificates will be generated as assets.
 The assets will be non-fungible to make them unique: there will be NFTs.
 Let’s have a look at what an asset is in Algorand Blockchain.

-Take a look at the readme file in respectively frontend and backend folder for information about frontend and backend development.
+Look at the readme file in respectively frontend and backend folder for information about frontend and backend development.

 ### Account and Assets in Algorand Block
 The Algorand protocol enables the creation of on-chain assets that share the Algo's security, compatibility, speed, and ease of use.
 Algorand Standard Assets (ASA) is the official name for assets on Algorand.